 It also integrates with Alexa and Google Assistant, and with Zigbee hubs – Samsung SmartThings is a great home control setup it has support for.

-How to choose the right smart blinds for you
+How to choose the best smart blinds

 Selecting the best smart blinds for your home will depend on a few things: your aesthetic, the compatibility levels you need, and your budget.
 With this all in mind, consider first what you need your blinds to do.